 European Inspired Kitchens to Inspire

 I just love how clean and fresh it feels.
-For a much simpler, rustic warm, pared down look, here’s a beautiful country kitchen:
+For a much simpler, rustic warm, pared down look, here’s a beautiful country kitchen with ceiling beams, wood counters, a cottage look, and very craftsman architecture.

 French Country Kitchens